Sickboy78/MMM-Homematic/README.md

 **Important:** For XML-API versions 2.0 or higher an authentication token is required and must be set in your module config as 'ccuXmlApiTokenId'.
 It can be retrieved for example at your CCU addon webui page via Settings -> Control panel -> Additional software -> XML-API -> Set.
 There you click 'tokenregister.cgi' to create a new token or 'tokenlist.cgi', if you have already created a token.
+You also need to add this token, if you call devicelist.cgi, sysvarlist.cgi or state.cgi when retrieving the ise_id for your datapoints by adding ?sid=[TOKEN] to your url.
 For more information about how to create and use the authentication token see <a href="https://github.com/hobbyquaker/XML-API">XML-API</a>.

 The module has a highly flexible and customizable output that supports text and/or icons in lines or in a vertical or horizontal table.